andrebergvind/big-tech-financial-analysis/README.md

 ***Google***

-Google demonstrates strong financial health and one of the most conservative balance sheet structures among the companies analysed.
+Google demonstrates strong financial health and one of the most conservative financial profiles among the companies analysed.
-Its low D/E ratio and high current ratio indicate strong liquidity and low financial risk.
+Its low D/E ratio and high current ratio indicate strong liquidity and low financial risk, suggesting it may be a safer option for investors seeking financial stability.

 The company maintains stable revenue growth throughout the period while preserving strong profitability and very low debt exposure.
-Compared to competitors, Google appears less dependent on leverage to generate returns, which may appeal to more risk averse investors.
+Compared to many large corporations, this creates the impression of a company that has been able to expand largely through the strength of its internal business cabalities rather than though financial leverage.

+However, its current net margin and ROE being below their historical averages may suggest that the company is not operating at its strongest level compared to previous years.
+Additionally, EPS growth turned negative in 2022.

-Although EPS growth turned negative in 2022, long-term revenue trends and profitability metrics remain increasingly strong.
-The decline in EPS growth may indicate temporary macroeconomic pressures rather than internal structural weakness.
+None the less, long-term revenue trends and profitability metrics remain increasingly strong.
+Therefore, rather than changing the broader perception of the company, it appears more as a temporary setback within an otherwise consistent track record of strong performance.

-Google’s investment profile can therefore be interpreted as a balanced growth investment with strong financial stability, lower leverage risk, and continued long-term expansion potential.
+Overall, Google’s investment profile can therefore be interpreted as a balanced growth investment with strong financial stability, lower leverage risk, and continued long-term expansion potential.

+Yet, if it would be the most suitable option to invest in at this moment, of the companies analysed, remains uncertain.

 ***Intel***